Bylaws of the Three Rivers Land Trust as amended at 5/10/2017 Annual Meeting

 A quorum for the conduct of normal business will consist of a majority of the current Directors.
 Unless otherwise specified in these Bylaws, majority vote of those present will prevail on all matters to be voted on by the current Directors or their written proxies.
 A concurring vote of more than two-thirds of the current Board of Directors must be obtained for the acceptance of important issues which are defined as any commitment or action involving or potentially involving more than $2,500 of the corporation’s fiscal assets or real estate, and the acceptance of any conservation easement.
 A Director, deemed by the Board to have a conflict of interest, shall withdraw from all consideration of the project in accordance with the provisions of the Corporation’s Conflict of Interest Policy.

 Section 8.
-Unanimous Action by Directors Without a Meeting
+Action by Directors Without a Meeting

-Any action required to be taken at a meeting of the Board of Directors, or any action which may be taken at a meeting of the Board of Directors or of a committee of the Board of Directors, may be taken without a meeting if all the Directors, or all the members of the committee, as the case may be, sign written consents setting forth the action taken or to be taken, at any time before or after the intended effective date of such action.
-Such written consent will be filed with the minutes of the Directors’ meetings or committee meetings, as the case may be, and will have the same effect as a unanimous vote.
+Any action required to be taken at a meeting of the Board of Directors, or any action which may be taken at a meeting of the Board of Directors or of a committee of the Board of Directors, may be taken without a meeting if the President or Vice-President (or committee chair in the case of a committee vote) calls for a vote by email.
+The action will pass if a positive vote is expressed by a majority of board members by email.
+The email chain involving the vote shall be filed with the minutes of the Directors’ meeting subsequent to the email vote.

 Section 9: Holder Approvals